-Pocosin Innovative Charter, a K-8 tuition free public charter school admits students in grades K-8 ages 5-14.
-As a charter school, PIC will be open to all students who would otherwise qualify for enrollment in North Carolina PublicSchools.
-PIC will not discriminate against any student on the basis of ethnicity, national origin, gender/sex, race, color, religion, gender identity, sexual orientation, disability or any other classifications protected by law.
-PIC will open enrollment on January 1.
+School is a nonprofit, tuition-free charter school authorized by the state of North Carolina.
+As a charter school, Pocosin Innovative Charter will be open to all students who would otherwise qualify for enrollment in North Carolina Public Schools.
+The school will not discriminate against any student on the basis of ethnicity, national origin, gender, or disability.
+School will have open enrollment on January 1.
 The open enrollment period will end on March 1.
-If needed, the lottery will occur in March.
-The lottery date, time and location will be published on PIC's website by March 1 of each year.
+The lottery date, time, and location will be published on the school's website by January 15th of each year.

 No criteria for admission will be used except the completed application.
-The application may be completed online through our website (www.pocosininnovative.org), unless a family is unable to access the site.
+The application may be completed online through our website, unless a family is unable to access the site.
 In that case, we will provide a paper application to parents when requested.
-The application will include the student's name, parent/guardian names, current address of student, phone number of parent/guardian, email of parent/guardian, county of residence, current grade level, their grade level for the coming year, student's date of birth, the name of any siblings already enrolled at PIC, declaration of the student's residence in the state of North Carolina, confirmation of access to email, parent email address and an indication as to how the family would like their children entered into the lottery.
+The application will include the student's name, parent/guardian names, current address of student, phone number of parent/guardian, email of parent/guardian, county of residence, current grade level, their grade level for the coming year, student's date of birth, current school, the name of any siblings already enrolled at the school, declaration of the student's residence in the state of North Carolina, confirmation of access to email, parent email address and an indication as to how the family would like their children entered into the lottery.